SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 "Yes, I just know Rarity will love it," Pinkie said.

 "What about you?"
-Rainbow asked, "I know Rarity would want you to have fun on your own date."
+Rainbow asked.
+"I know Rarity would want you to have fun on your own date."

-"I will love it," Pinkie started, "we just need to think of more stuff, right?"
+"I will love it," Pinkie said.
+"We just need to think of more stuff, right?"

 "I guess," Rainbow said.

-"We should probably make a schedule, I was thinking we could watch the sunset at the end," Pinkie said, "what do you think?"
+"We should probably make a schedule, I was thinking we could watch the sunset at the end," Pinkie said.
+"What do you think?"

 "Yea, that's a good idea, Twilight might be able to help, she's good at scheduling," Rainbow said.